 4. Identity and Driving Record

 Identity helps you to verify and know whether you have a valid ID proof with the appropriate name and ID number on it.
-The detailed information is taken out from various sources.
+Detailed information is taken out from various sources.
 Also, if you have a couple of violations on your driving history it should not be a warning sign though.

 5. Family Background Check